Pre-seed funds have exploded in popularity. We’ll list out some of the most active and best pre-seed funds below.

 The average amount of capital raised in a pre-seed round is typically $100,000 to $1,000,000 - although CrunchBase reports pre-seed capital raises of up to $7.3 million in the first three months of 2021.

 Most of our clients who raise this type of capital raise under $2,000,000, with this round of financing being a bridge until they can raise a larger seed round.
-And seed rounds have become quite large in 2021; we are regularly seeing seed rounds raising $10 million or more in capital.
+And seed rounds have became quite large in 2021; we saw a number of seed rounds raising $10 million or more in capital.
+This has moderated somewhat in 2022, but there are still companies raising $5M+ seed rounds, usually off the backs of $2M+ pre-seed rounds.

 Most of these capital raises are $100k to $1M in size, but the “correct” amount of capital to raise in a pre-seed round depends on how much capital the startup needs to achieve the milestones to successfully raise a seed funding round.
 An MVP, revenue traction, strong customer logos, proof of concept from a scientific perspective - these are all good milestones to shoot for with the pre-seed round.